objectfoo/Subscribe-HOA-Blog/README.markdown

 Abort previous nix the shortcode plan, new plan: do it all in a shortcode, nix Feedbackpages / wp_redirect stuff.

-Next up: finish `ShortCode_SHB::replace_shortcode` method, it needs render methods for all the different response types.
+Next up: finish `ShortCode_SHB::replace_shortcode` method, it needs to call render methods for all the different response types.